Generative Refocusing: Flexible Defocus Control from a Single Image: Related Work

-\paragraph{Diffusion Models for Image Restoration.} Diffusion models~\cite{ho2020denoising,song2020denoising,yeh2024diffir2vr,tsai2025lightsout} advance image restoration via generative priors, extending to zero-shot restoration and artifact removal.
+Diffusion models~\cite{ho2020denoising,song2020denoising,yeh2024diffir2vr,tsai2025lightsout} advance image restoration via generative priors, extending to zero-shot restoration and artifact removal.
 Methods evolved from pixel-space~\cite{saharia2022image} to efficient latent-space approaches~\cite{rombach2022high,xia2023diffir}, enabling faster inference.
 ResShift~\cite{yue2023resshift} cuts steps from 1000 to 4–15 via residual shifting.
-Deblurring progressed from merging diffusion priors with regression tasks, such as matting~\cite{wang2024matting} or hierarchical restoration~\cite{chen2023hierarchical}, to learning spatially-varying kernels in latent space~\cite{kong2025deblurdiff}.
+Deblurring has progressed from merging diffusion priors with regression tasks, such as matting~\cite{wang2024matting} or hierarchical restoration~\cite{chen2023hierarchical}, to learning spatially varying kernels in latent space~\cite{kong2025deblurdiff}.
 Cascaded pipelines~\cite{ho2022cascaded} refine at multiple resolutions, while principled frameworks~\cite{luo2023image,luo2025visual} treat degradations as stochastic processes.
 Training-free methods~\cite{zhu2023denoising,kawar2022denoising} enable plug-and-play restoration. \emph{Unlike} these general methods, we target \emph{spatially-varying defocus blur} with a \emph{two-stage pipeline} explicitly separating deblurring from bokeh synthesis for controllable refocusing.